quirine/ExperimentalHuts/README.md

 All code contained within this repository is released under the [CRAPL v0.1 License](http://matt.might.net/articles/crapl/).
 Data provided in this repository are sufficient to rerun all analyses.
 Because of the large sizes of the output files, we have deposited those on Open Science Framework [https://osf.io/xtmy7/](https://osf.io/xtmy7/) as part of project [https://osf.io/5hcpf/] (https://osf.io/5hcpf/).

+The scripts for simulations and model fitting were performed on the University of Notre Dame's Center for Research Computing cluster [http://crc.nd.edu](http://crc.nd.edu).
+Processing of outputs was done on desktop comuputer (Mac OSX)

 ====================